Teaching Assistant Positions

-Instructors can stay up to date on resources on the Berkeley "Keep Teaching" website.
+Instructors can stay up to date on resources on the Berkeley "Research, Teaching, and Learning" (RTL) website.
 RTL sends newsletters every two weeks and you can see the archive here.
 Check out the Academic Accommodations Hub with many resources.
-All Fall 2020 positions are being taught as remote, online courses.

 - Please list your previous teaching experience and any relevant classes taken (at Berkeley and other institutions) in your provided resume.

 - Provide at least four different courses you might consider serving as a TA for.
 If you list less than four options, your application will not be reviewed by the instructors until it has been updated with at least four unique course rankings -- because of this delay, you reduce your chances of getting your top choice.